Edmund Fitzalan, 2nd Earl of Arundel: Family and early life

 Edmund Fitzalan was born in the Castle of Marlborough, in Wiltshire, on 1 May 1285.
 He was the son of Richard Fitzalan, 1st Earl of Arundel (1267–1302), and his wife, Alice of Saluzzo, daughter of Thomas, marquess of Saluzzo in Italy.
-Richard had been in opposition to the king during the political crisis of 1295, and as a result he had incurred great debts and had parts of his land confiscated.
-When Richard died in 9 March 1302, Edmund's wardship was given to John de Warenne, Earl of Surrey.
+Richard had been in opposition to the king during the political crisis of 1295, and as a result, he had incurred great debts and had parts of his land confiscated.
+When Richard died on 9 March 1302, Edmund's wardship was given to John de Warenne, Earl of Surrey.
 Warenne's only son, William, had died in 1286, so his daughter Alice was now heir apparent to the Warenne earldom.
 Alice was offered in marriage to Edmund, who for unknown reasons initially refused her.
 By 1305 he had changed his mind, however, and the two were married.

 In April 1306, shortly before turning twenty-one, Edmund was granted possession of his father's title and land.
 On 22 May 1306, he was knighted by Edward I, along with the young Prince Edward (the future Edward II).
-The knighting was done in expectation of military service the Scottish Wars, and after the campaign was over, Arundel was richly rewarded.
+The knighting was done in expectation of military service during the Scottish Wars, and after the campaign was over, Arundel was richly rewarded.
 Edward I pardoned the young earl a debt of £4,234.
 This flow of patronage continued after the death of Edward I in 1307; in 1308 Edward II returned the hundred of Purslow to Arundel, an honour that Edward I had confiscated from Edmund's father.
 There were also official honours in the early years of Edward II's reign.
 At the new king's coronation on 25 February 1308, Arundel officiated as chief butler (or pincerna), a hereditary office of the earls of Arundel.